 2 Offered only in the associate degree program

 3 Graduates without experience in the field will likely start in entry-level positions.
-Westwood College does not guarantee employment or salary.
-Please refer to westwood.edu/disclosures for important information about our programs, including salary information, job titles and employers of our graduates, as well as information about median loan debt and potential occupations from the Department of Education.
+Consumer Information can be found at Redstone.edu/disclosures.
 Redstone prepares graduates for certification.
 Graduates wishing to attain certification must take and pass any applicable test/exams.

 4 Rate is based upon graduates from July 1, 2013 through June 30, 2014, as reported on the Denver and Denver East ACICS Campus Accountability Reports.
 Detailed employment figures for graduates of each campus is available.